A Guide to Data Pipelines (And How to Design One From Scratch)

 • Are we collecting data from the origin in predefined batches or in real time?

-Strimmer: For our Striimmer data pipeline, we’ll be using Striim, a unified real-time data integration and streaming tool, to ingest both batch and real-time data from the various data sources.
+Strimmer: For our Striimmer data pipeline, we’ll leverage Striim, a unified real-time data integration and streaming platform, to ingest both batch and real-time data from the various data sources.

 Step 4: Design the data processing plan

-Once data has been ingested, it has to be processed and transformed for it to be valuable to downstream systems.
-At this stage, it’s necessary to ask questions such as:
+Once data is ingested, it must be processed and transformed for it to be valuable to downstream systems.
+At this stage, you’ll ask questions like:

 • What data processing strategies are we utilizing on the data (ETL, ELT, cleaning, formatting)?